 mysql -h0 -P9306

-Let's now create an index called "products" with 2 fields:
+Let's now create a table called "products" with 2 fields:

 - title - full-text field which will contain our product's title

 Note that it is possible to omit creating a table with an explicit create statement.
 For more information, see Auto schema.